Term Life Insurance Quotes

-- Your Age – Most carriers are okay issuing an insurance policy with a death benefit that is up to 40 times the annual income for applicants under age 40.
-Up to 25 times the annual income for applicants between 40 and 60, and up to 10 times the annual income for applicants between age 60 and 70.
+- Your Age – Most carriers are okay with issuing an insurance policy with a death benefit that is up to 40 times the annual income for applicants under age 40.
+Up to 25 times the annual income for applicants between 40 and 60 and up to 10 times the annual income for applicants between ages 60 and 70.

 - Existing Coverage – If you’ve justified your need for a million-dollar policy, the insurance company will want to know if you have other life insurance in force and whether you plan to keep that coverage.
 If you’re asking for a million-dollar death benefit but are already insured for $300,000 and planning to keep that policy, the insurer will likely make an offer for $700,000 in coverage.

 - Income – An insurance company is unlikely to offer a million-dollar policy to anyone whose income and net worth don’t justify the amount of coverage.
-Applicants should expect to show proof of annual income as well as his or her current net worth.
+Applicants should expect to show proof of annual income as well as their current net worth.

 - Health – Any current and past health conditions will certainly come into play when asking for a million-dollar limit of coverage.
 Health is always a primary underwriting issue when purchasing life insurance, and in many cases, the insurer will also inquire about the health of your parents and siblings.